jiyuntsai/J296/fec.md

 7. Filter *"Party"*: it should be either Republican or Democrat, according to the dataset description.
 There are three rows that show "3" and all belong to the "Natural Law Party of the United States" so I decided to **DELETE**.
 More information of this party *[here](https://docquery.fec.gov/pdf/017/23992183017/23992183017.pdf)*.
 8. Filter *"State"*: make sure they are all abbreviation of all 51 states.
 There is one "PR" which stands for Puerto Rico. (mark red!)
 9. Sort *"Zip"*: US zipcodes should always be 5 digits, there are some vlaue that are 3 (belongs to Puerto Rico) or 4 digits only.
 It might because of the zipcodes start with *0*, to confirm, find out those 4-digit zipcodes and check with the states they belong.
 Zip Codes in Massachusetts, New Hampshire, Connecticut, New Jersey start with 0, change the format of number to *plain text* add the *0* back.
-10. *"Zip"* column also have two missing values, search them online. *"76155"* for American Airline at DALLAS/FORT WORTH and *"10020"* for Johnson Co.
+10. *"Zip"* column also have two missing values, search them online. *"76155"* for American Airline at DALLAS/FORT WORTH and *"10020"* for Johnson Co at New York.

 **Create Pivot Table** <br/>
 Insert >> Pivot table.